-“(9) “Retained employee” means any individual, except individuals employed in an executive, administrative, or professional capacity as defined by the Secretary of Labor under § 13(a)(1) of the Fair Labor Standards Act (29 U.S.C. § 213(a)(1)), who was working for an employer at a covered establishment before a change in controlling interest or identity of an employer.
+“(9) “Retained employee” means any individual, except individuals employed in an executive, administrative, or professional capacity as defined by the Secretary of Labor under § 13(a)(1) of the Fair Labor Standards Act of 1938, as amended (29 U.S.C. § 213(a)(1)), who was working for an employer at a covered establishment when a change in controlling interest or identity of an employer occurred or when an employer was required to give notice of a change in controlling interest or the identity of the employer pursuant to section 203(c)(4).

 “Sec.
 202. Right to reinstatement.

-“(a)(1) Beginning February 1, 2021, as positions become available with the contractor or in the employer’s operation at a covered establishment, the contractor or employer shall offer each eligible employee reinstatement to the employee’s previous position or to a position performing the same or similar duties those performed by the eligible employee before the eligible employee ceased working for the contractor or at the covered establishment.
+“(a)(1) Beginning February 1, 2021, as positions become available with the contractor or in the employer’s operation at a covered establishment, the contractor or employer shall offer each eligible employee reinstatement to the employee’s previous position or to a position performing the same or substantially similar duties, and that requires essentially the same skills, as those performed by the eligible employee before the eligible employee ceased working for the contractor or at the covered establishment.

-“(2)(A) A contractor or an employer shall make the offer of reinstatement in writing, to the last known address, by registered mail, email, or other method that is documented and retained.
+“(2)(A) A contractor or an employer shall make the offer of reinstatement in writing, to the employee’s last known address by registered mail, or by email, text, or other method that is documented and retained.

-“(B) In the offer of reinstatement, a contractor or employer shall give a deadline, that is no less than 10 calendar days from the date the offer of reinstatement is sent, for an eligible employee to accept or decline the offer.
+“(B) If the offer of reinstatement is made by email, text, or same-day delivery, a contractor or employer shall give a deadline that is no less than 3 calendar days from the date the offer of reinstatement is sent for an eligible employee to accept or decline the offer.

+“(C) If the offer of reinstatement is made by registered mail, mail, or some other method that does not provide for a same-day delivery, a contractor or employer shall give a deadline that is no less than 3 calendar days from the date the offer of reinstatement is received for an eligible employee to accept or decline the offer.

+“(D) If the eligible employee accepts the offer of reinstatement, the eligible employee shall report to work no later than 7 days, or later if requested by the employer, from the date the offer of reinstatement is received.

 “(3) If more than one eligible employee is entitled to reinstatement to a particular